 Note that the new Subgroup and its Tags will remain as configured even if a new OID File is imported for the Device.
-See Section 8.2, "Re-importing".
+See Section 8.2, "Re-importing OID File".

-Note: Tags can not be moved if they are being used by a Client or if the Server is in Monitor Mode.
-Tags can not be moved from one Device to another Device.
-Device Status Tags can not be moved from their initial location.
+Note: Tags cannot be moved if a Client is referencing them or if the Server is in Monitor Mode.
+Tags cannot be moved from one Device to another Device.
+Device Status Tags cannot be moved from their initial location.